Billy Sullivan (businessman): Selling the team

 A series of bad investments in the 1980s, the biggest being The Jacksons' 1984 Victory Tour (bankrolled by son and heir apparent Chuck), forced Sullivan to put the Patriots on the market.
 The Sullivans had never been among the wealthier NFL owners; by at least one estimate, the losses from the tour equaled the Sullivans' net worth.
 The Victory Tour losses were particularly hard on the Patriots because Sullivan had only been able to get financing for the tour by pledging Sullivan Stadium as collateral.
 Even with the Patriots making the Super Bowl in 1985, the revenue from the team was not enough to service the debt (mainly due to the Patriots having to play all of their playoff games on the road).
 With no other way to readily pay back the debt, the Sullivans put both the team and the stadium on the market in 1985 for $100 million.

 In 1988, Sullivan asked the NFL if he could sell 50% of the team in a public offering.
-The NFL refused the request, and instead appointed a four-man committee vested with what amounted to "wartime powers" to use any means settle the Patriots' finances, up to and including selling the team.
+The NFL refused the request, and instead appointed a four-man committee vested with what amounted to "wartime powers" to use any means to solve the Patriots' financial woes, up to and including selling the team.
+In effect, the NFL seized control of the team.
 NFL Commissioner Pete Rozelle made clear that it would be untenable for the Patriots to stay in Sullivan's hands, saying that the only resolution was "selling the controlling interest" in the team.
 One of the committee members, Tampa Bay Buccaneers owner Hugh Culverhouse, expressed a similar sentiment, saying that there was "no resolution" for the team under Sullivan's ownership.
 For all intents and purposes, Sullivan's stewardship of the Patriots was over.

 In hopes of finding a way out, Sullivan asked Reebok CEO Paul Fireman to purchase a stake in the team.
 When that effort failed, Sullivan was forced to sell the team to a syndicate headed by Remington Products owner Victor Kiam for $83 million.
-Sullivan remained as the team's president until 1992, when he and Kiam sold the team to James Orthwein.
+Sullivan remained as team president until 1992, when he and Kiam sold the team to James Orthwein.
 However, the stadium lapsed into bankruptcy and was purchased by Boston paper magnate Robert Kraft.
-Kraft used the stadium's lease as leverage to buy the Patriots from Orthwein (who was planning to relocate the Patriots to St. Louis) in 1994.
+Kraft used the stadium's lease as leverage to stage what amounted to a hostile takeover of the Patriots and buy from Orthwein (who was planning to relocate the Patriots to St. Louis) in 1994.

 During Sullivan's 28 seasons owning the team, the Patriots tallied 14 winning records, made six playoff appearances, played in the 1963 AFL Championship Game and represented the AFC in Super Bowl XX.

 In 1991, Sullivan filed a $116 million antitrust lawsuit against the NFL and accepted an $11.5 million settlement of the case in 1996.